Jan 302023

 4 – Audible logic probe with 555

-A reason to use an audible logic probe with 555: Many logic probes use LEDs to visually indicate the logic status of the point under test.
+A reason to use an acoustic logic probe with 555: Many logic probes use LEDs to visually indicate the logic status of the point under test.

 This causes the need to see the point under test and the LED at the same time.
 This could cause possible measurement errors and could even damage the equipment under test due to inadvertent movements of the logic probe.